huggingface/blog/assisted-generation.md

 </div>

-Why do you see it for yourself, so get a feeling of assisted generation?
+Why don't you see it for yourself, so get a feeling of assisted generation?

 <!-- [DEMO] -->